 In the winter, the city is either the starting point or the ending point (depending on the year) of one of the toughest races in the world: the Yukon Quest sled dog race.
-Participants travel 1,610 kilometres by dogsled between Whitehorse and Fairbanks, Alaska.
+Participants travel 1,000 miles by dogsled between Whitehorse and Fairbanks, Alaska.

 Whitehorse was once named by the Guinness Book of World Records as the city with the least air pollution in the world.
 So breath in that crisp, clean Northern air!

 Whitehorse has the longest fish ladder in the world.
 What's a fish ladder, you ask?
 Keep reading to find out!

 Nostalgica o o o o o o o o o #exploreyukon #whitehorseyukon #explorecanada #yukonterritory #travelyukon #milescanyon #yesyukon #landscape #landscapes #canada #canadasworld #canada_true #canada_gram #canada_photolovers #canadaphotography #explore_canada #explorecanada #earthpix #canoncanada #landscape #landscapephotography #landscapes #igworldclub_landscape #landscapelover #earth_pix #best_earthscapes #world_great #shotzdelight #canoncanada #natgeolandscape